skwp/dotfiles/README.md

   * Avoid stressful hand motions, e.g. remap Esc to caps lock key, remap underscore to Alt-k in vim, make window management in vim easy.
   * Easy to use plugin architecture, no config files to edit.
   * Pick one tool and use it everywhere: vim-ize everything
-  * **NEW Beautiful, easy to read and small vimrc**
+  * Beautiful, easy to read and small vimrc**
-  * **NEW No key overrides or custom hackery in vimrc, everything in well factored snippets in .vim/plugin/settings**
+  * No key overrides or custom hackery in vimrc, everything in well factored snippets in .vim/plugin/settings**

-## Why is this not a fork of Janus?
-Janus is an amazing _first effort_ to deliver a ready-to-use vim setup and is a huge inspiration to us all.

-**However as any first effort, it paves the way to improvements:**

-  * Much larger list of vim plugins, specifically geared to Ruby/Rails/Git development.
+  * Much larger list of vim plugins than Janus, specifically geared to Ruby/Rails/Git development.
-  * Optimized support for MacVim only means less things will break because we don't worry about linux or gvim.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
   * All plugins tested with Solarized and custom color maps provided where needed to ensure your eyes will not bleed.
   * No configuration file to maintain.
 YADR uses tiny ruby scripts to wrap git submodule maintenance.